Mindbender (UFO)

-"Mindbender" is the fourteenth episode aired of the first series of UFO – a 1970 British television science fiction series about an alien invasion of Earth.
+"Mindbender" is the 23rd episode of UFO, a 1970 British science fiction television series about an alien invasion of Earth.
 The screenplay was written by Tony Barwick and the director was Ken Turner.
-The episode was filmed from 30 June to 10 July 1970 and aired on the ATV Midlands on 13 January 1971.
-Though shown as the fourteenth episode, it was actually the twenty-fifth to have been filmed.
+The episode was filmed from 30 June to 10 July 1970 and was first broadcast on 13 January 1971 on Associated Television.
+It was the 24th episode filmed.

 The series was created by Gerry Anderson and Sylvia Anderson with Reg Hill, and produced by the Andersons and Lew Grade's Century 21 Productions for Grade's ITC Entertainment company.